Narsell/UE5_CaptureTheFlag/README.md

 ---

-### High level design UI features
+### High-level design UI features
-There are three main widgets (composed of many different user created widgets) each of them interacts with an appropriate MVVM viewmodel to update and display its data.
+There are three main widgets (composed of many different user-created widgets) each of them interacts with an appropriate MVVM viewmodel to update and display its data.

 * **Main HUD:** Displays player information (health and stamina) as well as match information such as the match remaining time and each team's name and current score.
 <br>![Main HUD](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExcDZncTQ5aTQyN3h1YXY0eTlkcWc5YjFqaHhyMTBxemltajNqaG1vNCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/BTpDM8QhLNpk69mYLC/giphy.gif)